pujols/OSU_CSE_5523_2024AU/HW_1_programming_set/HW_1_programming/Readme.md

 * Please run the following command<br/>
 `python3 Regression.py --data quadratic --polynomial 2 --display --save`<br/>
 This command will run linear regression on 1D quadratic data (the x-axis is the feature and the y-axis is the label).
-The code will produce polynomial = 2 representation for the data (i.e., `X` becomes 2-by-N).
+The code will produce a polynomial = 2 representation for the data (i.e., `X` becomes 2-by-N).
 You will see the resulting `w` and `b` being displayed in your command line.
 You will also see the training (on red points) and test error (on blue points).

 * The code will generate `quadratic_2.png` and `Results_quadratic_2.npz`, which you will include in your submission.

 * You may play with other commands by (1) removing `--save` (2) changing the `--polynomial 2` to a non-negative integer (e.g, 1, 3, ..., 12).
-You will see that, while larger values lead to smaller training error, the test error is not necessarily lower.
+You will see that, while larger values lead to smaller training errors, the test error is not necessarily lower.
 For a very large value, the test error can go very large.

 ## Play with different datasets (Task 3 - unknown degree data, 2/30 pts):

 * Please run the following command<br/>
 `python3 Regression.py --data unknown --polynomial 5 --display --save`<br/>
 This command will run linear regression on 1D data (the x-axis is the feature and the y-axis is the label).
-The code will produce polynomial = 5 representation for the data (i.e., `X` becomes 5-by-N).
+The code will produce a polynomial = 5 representation for the data (i.e., `X` becomes 5-by-N).
 You will see the resulting `w` and `b` being displayed in your command line.
 You will also see the training (on red points) and test error (on blue points).

 * The code will generate `unknown_5.png` and `Results_unknown_5.npz`, which you will include in your submission.